Kaaz/DiscordBot/readme.md

-music_channel | music | Channel where the bots music-related output goes to music_channel_title | false | Updates the music channel's topic with the currently playing song<br/>true  -> yes change the topic at the beginning of every song<br/>false -> leave the channel topic title alone! music_playing_message | clear | Clear the now playing message?<br/>clear  -> sends a message and deletes it when the song is over or skipped<br/>normal -> send the message and just leave it be<br/>off    -> don't send now playing messages music_show_listeners | true | Show who's listening in the *current* command<br/>true  -> List all the people who are currently listening to music<br/>false -> Don't show listeners music_volume | 10 | sets the default volume of the music player<br/>So the next time the bot connects it starts with this volume<br/><br/>Accepts a value between 0 and 100 pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing
+music_channel | music | Channel where the bots music-related output goes to music_channel_title | false | Updates the music channel's topic with the currently playing song<br/>true  -> yes change the topic at the beginning of every song<br/>false -> leave the channel topic title alone! music_playing_message | clear | Clear the now playing message?<br/>clear  -> sends a message and deletes it when the song is over or skipped<br/>normal -> send the message and just leave it be<br/>off    -> don't send now playing messages music_role_requirement | none | In order to use music commands you need this role!<br/>Setting this value to none will disable the requirement music_show_listeners | true | Show who's listening in the *current* command<br/>true  -> List all the people who are currently listening to music<br/>false -> Don't show listeners music_volume | 10 | sets the default volume of the music player<br/>So the next time the bot connects it starts with this volume<br/><br/>Accepts a value between 0 and 100 pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing